-General obligation refunding bonds issued for governmental activity purposes are liquidated by the debt service fund.
+General obligation bonds issued for governmental activity purposes are liquidated by the debt service fund.
 Governmental compensated absences will be liquidated by the general fund.
+Notes payable issued for governmental activity purposes are liquidated by the general fund.
+Subscription and lease obligations for governmental activity purposes will be liquidated by the general fund.
 General obligation refunding bonds issued for business-type activities are repaid from those activities.
 Business-type compensated absences will be liquidated by those activities.